jonathanopalise/lotus-ste/README.md

 ## What STE enhancements have been made?

 * The road is rendered by the Blitter and features graphical details resembling those of the Amiga version;
-* All roadside scenery and cars are rendered by the blitter at single-pixel horizontal accuracy (as opposed to at 16 pixel intervals on the standard ST version);
+* All roadside scenery and cars are rendered by the Blitter at single-pixel horizontal accuracy (as opposed to at 16 pixel intervals on the standard ST version);
 * The background mountains are rendered by the Blitter and scroll at single-pixel horizontal accuracy (as opposed to at 4 pixel intervals on the standard ST version);
 * The sky features a gradient of raster bars resembling those of the Amiga version;
 * The road and roadside colours are refined to leverage the enhanced STE colour palette;